 Speaking of new, it only goes up to level 3 (third grade math) as of 2020.
 There are plans to get to level 6.

-There is some prep involved.
+There is prep involved.
 Yes, it’s “grab and go” (as in you don’t have to plan what to do).
 But, if you don’t at least do a quick 5 minute read of “the lesson” and gather ALL.
 THE.
-PIECES. needed (and you’ll use a lot daily) from the box, your kindergartener will be long gone, attention span gone before you start.
+PIECES. needed (and you’ll use a lot daily) from the box.
+Your kindergartener will be long gone before you start.

 It’s tricky to quickly find everything in the box.
 They come with handy little bags for most things, but it’s a good idea to use some rubber bands to separate shape cards, number cards, and ten frame cards.
 This will save a lot of time in the long run!